-Wound Disruption- Until wound healing is complete; it is possible to split open the surgical wound where the Excision of Skin Lesion was performed.
+Wound Disruption- Until wound healing is complete, it is possible to split open the surgical wound where the scar revision was performed.
 Wound disruption can produce a poor surgical result.
 If this occurs, additional treatment may be necessary.

 Sutures- Some surgical techniques use deep sutures.
 You may notice these sutures after your surgery.
 Sutures may spontaneously poke through the skin, become visible or produce irritation that requires removal.